 FURNITURE PAINTING WITH WAX::

 Today I’m sharing the top coating method I used.
 But if you’re interested in the layered paint technique I used to paint the base of this piece, you can see it here.
 The only difference is the colors.
 On this buffet, I used Dixie Belle’s Peacock, Putty and Drop Cloth which can all be found here.
-But any paint brand and/or combo of colors will work with this method of finishing.
+But any paint brand and/or a combo of colors will work with this method of finishing.

 Step #1 – Adding Paint To Wax